Arnice123/Arnice123.github.io/README.md

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+I chose the MIT License because I have no reason to put heavy restrictions on people who want to use my code here.

 ## 📬 Contact
 - Portfolio: [https://arnice123.github.io./](https://arnice123.github.io./)